 Amish first settled in West Virginia almost 170 years ago.
 While that community lasted nearly a century before going extinct, others founded elsewhere at the time went in the opposite direction – becoming thriving and seemingly permanent Amish spots on the map.
 Relatively few Amish have tried to settle the Mountain State in the ensuing years.

-Perhaps this is because West Virginia is not a traditional dairy farming state, with a much heavier focus on cattle (the WV cattle industry dwarfs dairy farming, with recent figures showing 380,000 head of cattle to just 9,000 dairy cows).
+Perhaps this is because West Virginia is not a traditional dairy farming state, with a much heavier focus on cattle (the WV cattle industry dwarfs dairy farming, with recent figures (article removed) showing 380,000 head of cattle to just 9,000 dairy cows).

 Much of it is hilly and mountainous terrain, so less appealing for a buggy driver.
 In contrast, New York has the advantage of a long dairying tradition, and many vacant farms have become available.